tobek/headsoak/notes.md

 ## TODO

+programmatic tags todo

+- pass value back to cb
+  - cut out PROG_TAG_INFO
+- display instructions and info
+  - true/false for has/doesn't have tag
+  - properites of note and/or example note
+- why xxxxx when i open bolt again and again? does it happen later?
+- store func in tag, pre-fill with that or default, instead of putting it in jade
+- run tag func
+  - make sure getTagNameById is in scope
+- whitelist and blacklist

 ### todo for beta: bits and bugs

 - mention in firstInit() notes something about if you're interested then... or if you want to help out